 - An applicant user with the Workspace Manager role is authorized to create new workspaces.
 Review the Workspace Roles page for more detailed information.

 - Workspace Owner

 - Registered applicant user with the responsibility to manage user access to a workspace.
-There is only one Workspace Owner per workspace, which is initially granted to the user with the Manage Workspace role who created the workspace.
-After initial creation of a workspace, the Workspace Owner access can be reassigned to any participant with the Manage Workspace role.
+There is only one Workspace Owner per workspace, which is initially granted to the user with the Workspace Manager role who created the workspace.
+After initial creation of a workspace, the Workspace Owner access can be reassigned to any participant with the Workspace Manager role.

 - Workspace Participant

 - A registered applicant user with access to at least one workspace, allowing the user the ability to perform an action on any form within the specific workspace(s) in which they are added.
-Participants of a workspace are identified in the Participant tab.
-An AOR, Workspace Owner, or user in the Participants tab with no additional roles or access are all considered participants.
-Alternative term: Participant
+Participants may have any combination of roles.
+For more information, review the Workspace Roles page.

 Terms noted with a CDER Library Icon are from the Common Data Element Repository (CDER) Library.
 For the full list of standard data elements, refer to the CDER Library.
 The CDER Library is the authoritative, federal-wide source of financial and business terms, which is based on the Office of Management and Budget's (OMB) Uniform Grants Guidance and the Digital Accountability and Transparency Act (DATA Act).